kiva/guardian-bio-auth/bioanalyzer_service/README.md

 New analyzers can easily be added by implementing org.kiva.bioanalyzerservice.services.analyzers.BioDataAnalyzer.
-As long as the implementation is annotated as a spring component `@component` the analysis engine auto detects it.
+As long as the implementation is annotated as a spring component `@component`, then the analysis engine will autodetect it.

-## Running the tests

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With